centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-microsoft-office365-azuread.md

 ## Prerequisites

+### Register an application

+Refer to the documentation available [here](./cloud-microsoft-office365-management.md#prerequisites) to register your application.

+### Office365 Management API authorization

+To collect data from Onedrive Online, you need to specify the following
+authorization:

+* Microsoft Graph :
+    * Organization.Read.All
+    * Directory.Read.All

 Check out the endpoint documentation [here](https://docs.microsoft.com/en-us/graph/api/organization-get?view=graph-rest-beta&tabs=http#permissions).
 It describes the required privileges to obtain information about the organization directory quota.

 ## Setup